-This Brochure provides information about the qualifications and business practices of Reed Financial Services, Inc. ("Adviser").
-If you have any questions about the contents of this Brochure, contact us at (216) 464-2090.
-The information in this Brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.
+This brochure provides information about the qualifications and business practices of Reed Financial Services, Inc. If you have any questions about the contents of this brochure, contact us at 216-464-2090.
+The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.

-Additional information about Adviser is available on the SEC's website at www.adviserinfo.sec.gov.
-The searchable IARD/CRD number for Adviser is 112179.
+Additional information about Reed Financial Services, Inc. is available on the SEC's website at www.adviserinfo.sec.gov.
+Our searchable IARD/CRD number is 112179.

-Adviser is a registered investment adviser.
+Reed Financial Services, Inc. is a registered investment adviser.
 Registration with the United States Securities and Exchange Commission or any state securities authority does not imply a certain level of skill or training.

-Item 2 Summary of Material Changes
+Item 2 Material Changes